Rating this election’s campaign signs

 MACMICHAEL: I mean, that block font is great?
 Blue is good?

-PARSONS: Year, best font so far by a wide margin.
+PARSONS: Yeah, best font so far by a wide margin.
 I mean, aside from the obvious Dartmouth thing, this is good.
 His one issue is bad, but his sign conveys that one stupid issue really well.

 SAM AUSTIN (Dartmouth Centre)